‘A serious-minded kid:’ Pete Buttigieg aimed high early

 On the campaign trail, he frequently invokes the hollowed-out city of South Bend, the onetime home of the automaker Studebaker, which shut down two decades before he was born.

-But Buttigieg grew up in another side of South Bend: the cluster of neighborhoods around the University of Notre Dame, home to thousands of students and professors.
-His parents had stable jobs at the elite Catholic school, and he was educated in private schools whiter and wealthier than the surrounding community.
+But Buttigieg grew up in another side of South Bend: the cluster of neighborhoods around the University of Notre Dame.
+His parents had stable jobs there, and he was educated in private schools whiter and wealthier than the surrounding community.

-His father, Joseph, was a professor of English, garnering attention for his scholarship in critical theory and civil society.
-Joseph earned degrees in his home country — the Mediterranean island nation of Malta — then from Heythrop College in Oxford, England, before moving to the United States to earn his doctorate.
-He met Buttigieg’s mother, a linguist and Army brat with roots in Indiana, when they were both on faculty at New Mexico State University.

 Across the river and downtown, abandoned factories, boarded-up stores and empty lots plagued South Bend.
 Up the hill, it was just a walk to the Golden Dome, the halo at the center of campus.

-His parents sent him to a Montessori school, where learning is self-directed, hands-on and less structured than at a traditional grade school.
-But by 6th grade, his parents moved him to a more traditional private school.
-Buttigieg had figured out how to “game the system,” said Judith Fox, a longtime family friend, recalling the decision.
+He attended a Montessori school, where learning is self-directed and hands-on.
+In 6th grade, his parents moved him to a more traditional private school.

-“My mind wandered a lot when I was a kid.
-And so, it took a nudge from them here and then just to stay on track.”
-Buttigieg said in an interview with AP.

 The smart new kid was sometimes a target.
 Other kids would want to “take him down a peg,” his mother says.
 His unusual name drew snickers.

 Buttigieg remembers a teacher explaining that a child picking on him was just trying to get attention.
 Something clicked, he says, and he decided the best way to deal with bullies was to get to know them.
-The lesson still works sometimes when he comes under criticism, he says.
+The lesson still works, he told reporters on his bus.

 “While you don't want to reward bad behavior, you do need to make sure that people feel seen.”

 In his room, young Peter kept a collection of model planes and a poster of the inside of a cockpit.
-He aspired to become a pilot or even an astronaut, although his poor eyesight would make that impossible.
-He became fascinated with the leader closely associated with the space program, JFK, and others in the Kennedy clan.
+He aspired to become a pilot or astronaut, although his poor eyesight would make that impossible.
+He became fascinated with the leader closely associated with the space program, JFK.

-At around 11 or 12, when asked what he wanted for his birthday, Peter requested a copy of “Profiles in Courage,” Kennedy’s 1955 book on acts of political bravery by eight U.S. senators throughout history. (“I had no idea what that was,” says his friend Joe Geglio, who bought the book for his friend.)
+At around 11 or 12, when asked what he wanted for his birthday, Peter requested a copy of “Profiles in Courage,” Kennedy’s 1955 book on acts of political bravery by eight U.S. senators throughout history. (“I had no idea what that was,” says his friend Joe Geglio, who bought the book.)

-Peter would memorize excerpts of Kennedy speeches.
-In high school, his close friend James Mueller remembers him reciting a favorite passage from the president’s 1962 “moon” speech: “We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard.”

-Later, when Buttigieg decided to join the military, he would join the Navy, like JFK.
+Later, when Buttigieg decided to join the military, he would join the Navy, like Kennedy.

-Buttigieg said the Kennedy mystique loomed large in a community as Catholic as South Bend.
-He was aware that the presidential campaign of Sen. Robert Kennedy, and the Kennedy tragedies, were defining experiences for his parents’ generation.
-Amid the culture wars of the Clinton era, he looked back nostalgically at a time when big things seemed possible.

-By comparison, “we've been stuck and haven't made progress on a lot of the big issues,” Mueller said of his friend’s Kennedy-era fixation.

 Classmate Loran Parker recalls her grandparents turned to her with what would become a familiar refrain: “Peter would make a great politician.”

-“There are a lot of things I’d like to do,” he told the Tribune.

-By the time he arrived at high school, Buttigieg’s reputation had preceded him.
-Julie Chismar, a teacher at Saint Joe, recalls a buzz among French teachers, who had heard about his language abilities.

-Peter had begun to learn French in Montessori and before he got to high school was well on his way to fluency.
-He also took up Spanish and on his own started learning to read Korean from a friend, Judy Kim.
-(His campaign does not list Korean as among the seven languages he speaks other than English.)
+When he arrived at high school, Buttigieg’s reputation preceded him.
+Teacher Julie Chismar recalls a buzz among French teachers.
+Peter began learning French in Montessori and was well on his way to fluency.
+He also took up Spanish and on his own started learning to read Korean from a friend.

-It’s difficult to find someone to utter a harsh word about young Buttigieg.
-He wasn’t a jock or the most popular kid, but he wasn’t an outcast.
+It’s difficult to find someone to utter a harsh word about young Peter.
+He wasn’t a jock or the most popular kid in school, but he wasn’t an outcast.
 Classmates described him as thoughtful, with a dry wit.
 If a kid in middle school or high school can respect a fellow kid, they respected him.
 He didn’t show off his intelligence or raise his hand to answer every question.
 He held back.

-Occasionally, there were signs of the reserve and stiffness that sometimes gets mocked today.
-When he first met Peter, Mueller, his close high school friend, would tease him good-naturedly — just like he did with his brothers.
-Peter, who had no siblings, did not appreciate it.

-“He likes to make the joke that when he first met me, he didn’t like me very much” Mueller says.

 The introvert pushed himself beyond his comfort zone.
-He joined drama his senior year and performed in “A Midsummer Night’s Dream.”
+He performed in “A Midsummer Night’s Dream.”
 He learned the didgeridoo and played the several-foot-long Australian wind instrument onstage.

-In Peter’s basement after school, he and his friends would watch “Star Trek: The Next Generation,” play old school Nintendo games or have Nerf battles, then go outside to play football or soccer.
-As they got older, his friends would play music together: He learned guitar and bass, and especially liked playing Led Zeppelin and Jimi Hendrix songs, using his wah-wah pedal.

-He’d go to parties and even have a drink or two, Mueller said.
-(When he saw his friend smoke pot, during a visit home from college, Mueller ribbed him: “Are you ever going to run for office someday?”)

-Peter moved between groups of friends, but hung out mostly with a group of other smart kids.
-He dated a couple of girls in high school.
-Friends said he never seemed to have the usual teen angst about relationships.
+Peter moved easily between groups of friends, but hung out mostly with a group of other smart kids.
+Friends said he never seemed to have the usual teenager angst about relationships.

 Looking back, he says now he always felt different.